-- (B) It is hereby ascertained, determined, and declared that the method of determining the Fire Inspection Assessments for fire inspection services as set forth in this Preliminary Rate Resolution is a fair and reasonable method of apportioning the Fire Inspection Assessed Cost among parcels of Assessed Property located within the City. - Section 9: AUTHORIZATION OF PUBLIC HEARING.
-There is hereby established a public hearing to be held at 5:30 p.m. on September 13, 2017, in the City Commission Chamber, Room 219, 2600 Hollywood Boulevard, Hollywood, Florida at which time the City Commission will receive and consider any comments on the Fire Inspection Assessments from the public and affected property owners and consider imposing Fire Inspection Assessments for the Fiscal Year beginning October 1, 2017 and collecting such assessments on the same bill as ad valorem taxes for non-Government Property and pursuant to the alternative method of collection provided in Section 3.02 of the Ordinance for any Government Property assessed. - Section 10: NOTICE BY PUBLICATION.
-The City Manager shall publish a notice of the public hearing authorized by Section 9 hereof in the manner and time provided in Section 2.04 of the Ordinance.
-The notice shall be published no later than August 24, 2017, in substantially the form attached hereto as Appendix B.
+- (B) It is hereby ascertained, determined, and declared that the method of determining the Fire Inspection Assessments for fire inspection services as set forth in this Preliminary Rate Resolution is a fair and reasonable method of apportioning the Fire Inspection Assessed Cost among parcels of Assessed Property located within the City. - Section 10: AUTHORIZATION OF PUBLIC HEARING.
+There is hereby established a public hearing to be held at 5:30 p.m. on September 12, 2018, in the City Commission Chamber, Room 219, 2600 Hollywood Boulevard, Hollywood, Florida at which time the City Commission will receive and consider any comments on the Fire Inspection Assessments from the public and affected property owners and consider imposing Fire Inspection Assessments for the Fiscal Year beginning October 1, 2018 and collecting such assessments on the same bill as ad valorem taxes for non-Government Property and pursuant to the alternative method of collection provided in Section 3.02 of the Ordinance for any Government Property assessed. - Section 11: NOTICE BY PUBLICATION.
+The City Manager shall publish a notice of the public hearing authorized by Section 10 hereof in the manner and time provided in Section 2.04 of the Ordinance.
+The notice shall be published no later than August 24, 2018, in substantially the form attached hereto as Appendix B.

-Section 11: NOTICE BY MAIL.
+Section 12: NOTICE BY MAIL.

 - (A) The City Manager shall also provide, or cause to be provided, notice by first class mail to the Owner of each parcel of Assessed Property, in the event circumstances described in Section 2.08(F) of the Ordinance so require.
-Such notice shall be in substantially the form attached hereto as Appendix C. Such notices shall be mailed no later than August 24, 2017. - (B) If the City determines that the truth-in-millage ("TRIM") notice that is mailed by the Property Appraiser under Section 200.069, Florida Statutes, also fulfills the requirements of paragraph (A) of this Section 11, then the separate mailing requirement described in paragraph (A) will be deemed to be fulfilled by the TRIM notice. - Section 12: APPLICATION OF ASSESSMENT PROCEEDS.
+Such notice shall be in substantially the form attached hereto as Appendix C. Such notices shall be mailed no later than August 24, 2018. - (B) If the City determines that the truth-in-millage ("TRIM") notice that is mailed by the Property Appraiser under Section 200.069, Florida Statutes, also fulfills the requirements of paragraph (A) of this Section 12, then the separate mailing requirement described in paragraph (A) will be deemed to be fulfilled by the TRIM notice. - Section 13: APPLICATION OF ASSESSMENT PROCEEDS.
 Proceeds derived by the City from the Fire Inspection Assessments will be utilized for the provision of fire inspection services.
-In the event there is any fund balance from Fire Inspection Assessments remaining at the end of the Fiscal Year, such balance shall be carried forward and used only to fund fire inspection services. - Section 13: CONFLICTS.
-All resolutions or parts of resolutions in conflict herewith are hereby repealed to the extent of such conflict.
+In the event there is any fund balance from Fire Inspection Assessments remaining at the end of the Fiscal Year, such balance shall be carried forward and used only to fund fire inspection services. - Section 14: CONFLICTS.
+All resolutions or parts of resolutions in conflict are repealed to the extent of such conflict. - Section 15: SEVERABILITY.
+If any clause, section, other part or application of this Resolution is held by any court of competent jurisdiction to be unconstitutional or invalid, in part or application, it shall not affect the validity of the remaining portions or applications of this Resolution.

-A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF HOLLYWOOD, FLORIDA, RELATING TO THE PROVISION OF FIRE INSPECTION SERVICES IN THE CITY OF HOLLYWOOD, FLORIDA; ESTABLISHING THE ESTIMATED ASSESSMENT RATES FOR FIRE INSPECTION ASSESSMENTS FOR THE FISCAL YEAR BEGINNING OCTOBER 1, 2017; DIRECTING THE PREPARATION OF AN ASSESSMENT ROLL; AUTHORIZING A PUBLIC HEARING AND DIRECTING THE PROVISION OF NOTICE THEREOF; PROVIDING FOR CONFLICTS; PROVIDING FOR SEVERABILITY; AND PROVIDING AN EFFECTIVE DATE.
+A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF HOLLYWOOD, FLORIDA, RELATING TO THE PROVISION OF FIRE INSPECTION SERVICES IN THE CITY OF HOLLYWOOD, FLORIDA; ESTABLISHING THE ESTIMATED ASSESSMENT RATES FOR FIRE INSPECTION ASSESSMENTS FOR THE FISCAL YEAR BEGINNING OCTOBER 1, 2018; DIRECTING THE PREPARATION OF AN ASSESSMENT ROLL; AUTHORIZING A PUBLIC HEARING AND DIRECTING THE PROVISION OF NOTICE THEREOF; PROVIDING FOR CONFLICTS; PROVIDING FOR SEVERABILITY; AND PROVIDING AN EFFECTIVE DATE.